Shawn-Nichol/AndroidKotlinGuide/Components/Activity/Fragment/BuildFlexible UI.md

 ```

 Becuase the fragment has been added to the FrameLayout contianer at runtime instead of defining it in the activitys layout with a <fragment element-the activity can remove the fragment and replace it with a different one.

+# Replace One Fragment with another
+The procedure to replace a fragment is imilar to adding one, but require the replace() method instead of add().

+Keep in mind that when you perfrom fragment transactions, such as replace or remove one, its often appropriate to allow the user to navigate backward and "undo" the change.
+To allow the user to navigate backward throught the gragment transactions, you must call addToBackStack() before you commit the FragmentTransaction.

+Note: When you remove or replace a fragment and add the transaction ot the back stack, the fragment that is removed is stopped (not destoryed).
+If the user navigates back to restore the fragment, it restarts.
+If you do not add the transaction to the back stack, then the fragment i destoyed when removed or replaced.